Grief Support

 Pediatric Grief Support

-We offer two grief support programs for children that provide tools to cope with loss and assist on their grief journey.
+We offer a support program for children that provides tools to cope with loss and assist on their grief journey.

 Camp Chameleon is a 4-day summer day camp open to children ages 6 to 12, who have experienced a primary loss in their life, like the death of a parent, grandparent, sibling or other closely connected person.
 Camp Chameleon is hosted through a partnership between Coastal Hospice and The Personal Wellness Center, in Salisbury, MD.

 The camp offers a safe place for these children to express their grief, to explore the many emotions that accompany the death of someone close, and to learn age-appropriate coping skills that will assist them on their grief journey.
 This year we are encouraging families to participate during the last portion of the camp day.
 More information upon registration.
-Camp Chameleon begins with a family event on Monday evening, June 26, 2023 and is followed by three days (June 27-29) filled with fun and activities for the campers.
+Camp Chameleon begins with a family event on a Monday evening in June and is followed by three days (June) filled with fun and activities for the campers.

-For more information about Camp Chameleon or to reserve a spot for your child, please contact Alvin Harmon, Director of Bereavement Services, Volunteer Services, and Coastal Care Navigators at aharmon@coastalhospice.org or by phone: 410-742-8732 ext.
-440. For further details, please visit our calendar at www.coastalhospice.org/events/camp-chameleon-2023
+For more information about Camp Chameleon or to reserve a spot in June 2024 for your child, please contact Tangelia Rowland, Bereavement Assistant and Outreach Coordinator at trowland@coastalhospice.org or by phone: 410-742-8732 ext.
+621.

 Programs